cytoscape/cytoscape.js/documentation/md/style.md

  * Colours may be specified by name (e.g. `red`), hex (e.g. `#ff0000` or `#f00`), RGB (e.g. `rgb(255, 0, 0)`), or HSL (e.g. `hsl(0, 100%, 50%)`).
  * Values requiring a number, such as a length, can be specified in pixel values (e.g. `24px`), unitless values that are implicitly in pixels (`24`), or em values (e.g. `2em`).
  * Opacity values are specified as numbers ranging on `0 <= opacity <= 1`.
+ * Time is measured in units of ms or s.